 Join CFUW Sunshine Coast.
 Get involved in our community, learn and share news and take action on issues.

 Celebrating International Women's Day

-CFUW Sunshine Coast presented two fully-equipped tool boxes to Yew Transition Housing c/o Sunshine Coast Community Services Society on International Women's Day.
-This is possible through generous donations from our members and Julie Reeves of Gibsons Building Supplies.
+CFUW Sunshine Coast presented several fully-equipped tool boxes to Yew Transition Housing c/o Sunshine Coast Community Services Society on International Women's Day.
+This is possible through generous donations from our members.
 Click here for more information on International Women's Day.

 Report to the UN Commission on the Status of Women

 Gender-based violence is a persistent and pervasive issue in Canada, affecting approximately half of all women over the course of their lives.
 The mental, physical, social, and financial impacts of violence are devastating and cannot be ignored.

 Recognizing the importance of this issue, CFUW has a long history of promoting women and girls safety, and advocating for stronger national and provincial action to end violence against women, including intimate partner violence, sexual assault, non-state actor torture, human trafficking and prostitution.

 Most recently, CFUW National has been advocating for a comprehensive national action plan/strategy to end violence against women and girls, and has been a strong supporter of Aboriginal women as they call for action on missing and murdered Aboriginal women.

 With this national initiative, CFUW advocates providing increased support to women and children who experience all forms of violence, ensuring that their voices are heard, and letting them know that they have friends and supporters across Canada.
 Our collective efforts help raise public awareness about gender-based violence, improve support and prevention, and put pressure on all levels of government to take stronger action.